any-docs/css/content/reference/properties/transition-property/index.md

 }
 ```

-If you specify a shorthand property (e.g., {{cssxref("background")}}), all of its longhand sub-properties that can be animated will be.
+If you specify a shorthand property (e.g., `background`), all of its longhand sub-properties that can be animated will be.

 ## Syntax